 Test Automation: Choosing an automation tool can lead to more efficient, secure, and consistent app, reducing the cost and time-to-market.
-A multi-layered approach to automated testing can be used to quickly capture bugs and errors.
+A multi-layered approach to automated software testing can be used to quickly capture bugs and errors.
 Some popular automation tools that can be used are Appium, Calabash, MoneyTalk and Robotium.

 Target your audience: Rather than developing and testing an app that can address the full range of devices and operating systems; a viable option is to initially understand and analyze customer data and target few right devices and compatible operating systems to reach your audience.This can save a lot of effort and cost.
 This is definitely not a painless task, but with increasing fragmentation, a ‘catering to all’ strategy would not suffice and will prove heavy on your pockets.

-Crowdsourced Approach: App developers may contract out the testing process to third party vendors who have the resources, and can perform testing in a more realistic environment including testers across different locations.
+Crowdsourced Approach: App developers may contract out the QA software testing process to third party vendors who have the resources, and can perform testing in a more realistic environment including testers across different locations.
 The mobile devices can be linked to the cloud, and are accessible from anywhere, anytime, through a web-based application.This enables quicker and cost-effective test results throughout the mobile app development lifecycle.